dotnet/AspNetCore.Docs/aspnetcore/blazor/components/rendering.md

 monikerRange: '>= aspnetcore-3.1'
 ms.author: riande
 ms.custom: mvc
-ms.date: 03/12/2021
+ms.date: 03/15/2021
 no-loc: [appsettings.json, "ASP.NET Core Identity", cookie, Cookie, Blazor, "Blazor Server", "Blazor WebAssembly", "Identity", "Let's Encrypt", Razor, SignalR]
 uid: blazor/components/rendering
 ---
 # ASP.NET Core Blazor component rendering

-Components *must* render when they're first added to the component hierarchy by their parent component.
-This is the only time that a component strictly must render.
+Components *must* render when they're first added to the component hierarchy by a parent component.
+This is the only time that a component must render.

-Components *may* choose to render at other times according to their own logic and conventions.
+Components *may* render at other times according to their own logic and conventions.

 ## Conventions for `ComponentBase`